-- Interact with our physicians, Ph.D. investigators, postdoctoral fellows, and graduate students
+- Interact with physicians, Ph.D. investigators, postdoctoral fellows, and graduate students.

-- Attend a weekly education lecture series presented by our world-renowned faculty
+- Attend a weekly education lecture series presented by world-renowned faculty.

 Minority Medical Student Award Program

 The Minority Medical Student Award Program (MMSAP) is an 8- to 12-week research experience for students from the United States and Canada in their early years of medical school.
-As part of this experience, students collaborate with an ASH member who serves as their research mentor.
+As part of this experience, students collaborate with an American Society of Hematology (ASH) member who serves as their research mentor.
 Program participants are also paired with an ASH member who serves as a career-development mentor throughout the participants’ medical schooling and residency.

 Howard Hughes Medical Institute

-The Summer Medical Fellows program is primarily aimed at those students who wish to explore the summer research experience with the intent of applying for the year-long program.
+The Summer Medical Fellows Program is primarily aimed at students who wish to explore the summer research experience and intend to apply for the yearlong program.

 St. Jude’s Children’s Research Hospital